zyd98123/MSF-GODE/README.md

 # MSF-GODE

 MSF-GODE DATA
-This is the data we used in our submission to Information Fusion
+This is the data we used in our submission to Knowledge-Based Systems.

 data :https://drive.google.com/drive/folders/10FOTa6HXPqX8Pf5WRoRwcFnW9BrNZEIX or https://pan.baidu.com/s/14Yy9isAIZYdU__OYEQGa_g#list/path=%2F